BUS FPX 4121 Assessment 1 Ethical Theories and Principles

 Because deontological ethics is mostly centered on the concepts of responsibility and ethical duties, both of these values are highly compatible with the theory.
 Legalisms of the bioethics regime require people and healthcare providers to follow categorical imperatives like respect for autonomy and the nonmaleficence principle regardless of the outcomes (Tseng & Wang, 2021).

 The fundamental principle in utilitarianism is to achieve the greatest good or the greatest happiness.
-This is due to the fact that it entails doing what will help the greatest number of people, which makes beneficence to be related to utilitarianism.
-This may include, in a health care context, selecting actions that generate positive impact to the specific and the general public as a whole (Kahane et al. , 2018).
+This is because it entails doing what will help the greatest number of people, which makes beneficence to be related to utilitarianism.
+This may include, in a healthcare context, selecting actions that generate a positive impact on the specific and the general public as a whole (Kahane et al., 2018).

 Slide 07: